longtermrisk/marltoolbox/README.md

 # Training models

-There is 3 possible ways to run some training:
+There is 3 ways with increasing functionalities to run experiments:

-**Tune function API**
+**<ins>Tune function API</ins>**
-The Tune function API where you only need to provide the training function.
+With the Tune function API, you only need to provide the training function.
-Best if you simply want to run some code from an external repository.
+Best used if you simply want to run some code from an external repository.
 [See Tune documentation](https://docs.ray.io/en/master/tune/key-concepts.html).
-**Functionalities:** running several seeds in parallel and comparing their results, easy plotting to Tensorboard, visualizing the plots in live, saving configuration files / tracking your experiments, hyper-parameter search
+**Functionalities:** Running several seeds in parallel and comparing their results.

-**The Tune class API**
+Easily plot values to Tensorboard (visualizing the plots in live).
+Tracking your experiments and hyperparameters.
+Hyperparameter search.

+**<ins>Tune class API</ins>**
-You need to provide a Trainer class with at minimum a setup method and a train method (one iteration one).
-Best if you want to run some code from an external repository and you need checkpoints or you want to evaluate (no training) it against other RLLib algorithms or with some experimentation tools in utils.
+You need to provide a Trainer class with at minimum a setup method and a step(train) method.
+Best used if you want to
+run some code from an external repository and you need checkpoints.
+Helpers in this toolbox will allow you to evaluate it against other RLLib algorithms or with some experimentation tools in utils.
 [See Tune documentation](https://docs.ray.io/en/master/tune/key-concepts.html).
 **Additional functionalities:** Checkpoints.
+The trained agents can be converted to the RLLib format for evaluation only.
+This allows to use functionalities which rely on the RLLib API.

-**RLLib Trainer class**
+**<ins>RLLib Trainer class</ins>**
-You need to use RLLib Trainer and Policy classes.
+You need to use the RLLib Trainer and Policy classes APIs.
-The RLLib Trainer class is the RLLib implementation for the Tune class API.
+The RLLib Trainer class is the RLLib implementation of the Tune class API.
-Best if you are creating a new training/policy from scratch.
+Best used if you are creating a new training/policy from scratch or if you need to train agents using both algorithms from RLLib and an external repository.
 **Additional functionalities:** Using components from RLLib (models, environments, algorithms, exploration, etc.)